cloudacademypilot/azure-cosmos-db-app-dev/steps/05_build-a-simple-net-console-app/documentation.md

 ## Read single document using queries

-1. Find the last line of code you wrote.
+1. Find the line of code.

     ```csharp
     Container container = database.GetContainer(_containerId);
     ```
+    Remove all the lines of code after the above line.

 1. Add the following lines of code to use the retrieve a single items from your Cosmos DB by its `id` and `foodGroup`, write its description,manufactureName to the console.